windsonsea/k8s/content/en/blog/_posts/2026/kubernetes-v1-36-release/index.md

 ## Upcoming Release Webinar

-Join members of the Kubernetes v1.36 Release Team on 20 May 2026 at 9 am PT to learn about the release highlights of this release.
+Join members of the Kubernetes v1.36 Release Team on **Wednesday, May 20th 2026 at 4:00 PM (UTC)** to learn about the release highlights of this release.
 For more information and registration, visit the [event page](https://community.cncf.io/events/details/cncf-cncf-online-programs-presents-cloud-native-live-kubernetes-v136-release/) on the CNCF Online Programs site.